Not a dream ? Well, sorta, but not quite exactly. Let us explain :

 We came to it by chance, and we never left…

-While we learned a lot and are very proud to have been part of it for a long time, we decided to part from Dragone and create Drop The Spoon as a complete standalone company in November 2015.
+While we learned a lot and are very proud to have been part of Dragone for a long time, we decided to part from it and create Drop The Spoon as a complete standalone company in November 2015.

 Of course we still have friends at Dragone, and we are honored to have been contracted by them for several project since then.